- Is the Florida Highway Patrol currently hiring?

 The records are subject to disclosure to law enforcement personnel and are necessary for completing your background investigation.
 Please submit photocopies of the arrest records, police reports, and court records with your supplemental application.

-- Where do I get a 3x3 photograph and does it have to be exactly 3x3?
+- Where do I get a passport style and full-body photograph?

-Any full-face photograph may be cut to size.
-The photograph should depict only the applicant from the waist up, without a hat or sunglasses.
+Any full-face photograph may be cut to size to fit in the boxes provided in the Supplemental Affidavit.
+The photographs should depict only the applicant and have a plain background.

 - Will my military college credits transfer to college credits and assist me in the competitive selection process?